soukhova/HamONdest-package/README.md

 <!-- badges: start -->
 <!-- badges: end -->

+HamONdest is a data-package which contains a growing set of potential destinations and their estimated ‘supplies’ in Hamilton, Ontario, Canada.
+It currently contains schools, municipally-owned land, health care and health and residential care facilities.

-The goal of HamONdest is to compile all potential destinations (Schools, municipally-owned land, health care and residential care facilities, etc.) and their estimated ‘supplies’ in Hamilton, Ontario, Canada all in one data-package to facilitate the calculation of accessibility and mobility measures in the transportation planning context.
+The aim of this data-package is to facilitate the calculation of accessibility and mobility measures in the transportation planning context.
 The majority of data is sourced from [Hamilton’s Open Data Portal](https://open.hamilton.ca/) and is augmented with additional open data from higher levels of government (provincial and federal), predicted values, and/or data from